Category

 #2: Proper Muscle Stimulus

-When it comes to Muscle Mass maintenance, engaging the proper exercise intensity is very important to achieve optimum results.
+When it comes to muscle mass maintenance, engaging the proper exercise intensity is very important to achieve optimum results.
 Functional training is, in most cases, the way to exercise from home.
 I also would recommend the usage of some household items to replace gym equipment.
 Suspension training, and small equipment such as dumbbells, barbells and kettlebells are very good and easy to handle at home.
 Besides that, it can produce a very efficient load as muscle stimulus.
 Always search for assistance from Fitness Professionals in order to create the best and most efficient way to get the best results working out from home.
 In order to ensure that you can be consistent in your workouts, there are some Professional Online Home Trainings that you can join as well.

 #3: Improve Sleep Quality

-You might think this counter productive to losing weight, as sleep doesn’t burn many calories.
-But as you sleep you recover and two important hormones come into play: Leptin and Ghrelin.
+You might think this counterproductive to losing weight, as sleep doesn’t burn many calories.
+But as you sleep you recover, and two important hormones come into play: Leptin and Ghrelin.
 These two hormones tell your body when it feels satiety and hunger.
-If you sleep badly, the levels of these hormones will be unbalanced and science has found that you’re more likely to be over eating and getting overweight.
+If you sleep badly, the levels of these hormones will be unbalanced, and science has found that you’re more likely to be overeating and getting overweight.
 Besides, poor sleep quality and short sleep duration are associated with an increased risk for muscle mass reduction.
 Thus, according to research, sleeping for 7-9 hours per night is crucial, especially if you are looking to change body composition, increase muscle mass and/or if you want to improve quality of life.
 Sleep enhances muscle recovery through protein synthesis and human growth hormone release as well.
 Like Mr. Leonardo said, he recommends at least 8 hours of good sleep every night.

 Conclusion